Stade de Reims Féminines

 Stade de Reims Féminines (/fr/) or Stade de Reims Women is a French women's football club from Reims established in 1968 as FCF Reims (Football Club Féminin de Reims).
-In 1970 it became Stade de Reims's women's team, and four years later it was one of the twelve founding teams of the Division 1 Féminine, known known as the Première Ligue.
+In 1970 it became Stade de Reims's women's team, and four years later it was one of the twelve founding teams of the Division 1 Féminine, now known as the Première Ligue.
 It currently plays in the Seconde Ligue – the second tier of the French league system.

 History

 Pierre Geoffroy helped found the club Stade de Reims Féminines.

 Stade de Reims was one of the championship's leading teams during its first years, winning five titles between 1975 and 1982.

 In 1973 Stade de Reims undertook a tour of Ireland, and as a result signed Anne O'Brien who played against them, making them the first non-Irish team to sign an Irish player.

 The team subsequently declined throughout the 1980s, but is currently playing in Division 1 Féminine (D1F).